 Your 20s – they are the golden age of humanity.
-It’s the time when anything you do doesn’t seem to come back to haunt your body.
-There’s partying, eating junk food and staying out in the sun, yet you bounce back and look better than ever.
-If you can feel envy in these words, it’s not hard to guess why!
+There’s partying, eating late night takeaway food and staying out in the sun, yet you bounce back and still manage to get back into uni for that 10am lecture on very little sleep.

 JAIL THE FREE RADICALS

 Free radicals are the unseen nasties that come back to bite you when you start getting older.
 The trouble is, often you can’t see the effect that they’re having on your skin until you’re reaching middle age, which is why it’s essential to take away their freedom.

 Essentially, they are single molecules that need a partner, and, to get one, they’ll break up another couple because they have zero morals.
 When this happens, your skin cells mutate and lead to unnecessary issues.
 Sometimes, free radicals are the cause of skin cancer as they change the setup of your skin’s makeup.
 To stop them, it’s vital that you introduce antioxidants into your diet.